-Quality: Compliance and direct physician control leads to better outcomes.
+Quality: Compliance and direct physician control lead to better outcomes.

 Profit: The physician captures a new revenue stream.

 Specialty workers’ compensation pharmacies represent a growing industry.
 In addition to physician referrals, these pharmacies are often introduced to claimants by their attorneys.
-The most common rationale to support their use is convenience, as home delivery of the medications is made via next day delivery.
-Delays in processing medications at retail pharmacies is another rationale frequently cited.
+The most common rationale to support their use is convenience, as home delivery of the medications is made via next-day delivery.
+Delays in processing medications at retail pharmacies are another rationale frequently cited.
 These pharmacies collect payment directly from the insurance companies/payors.